This post may contain affiliate links. Please read our disclosure policy.

 Whether you’re preparing it fresh, storing it for later, or reheating it.
 Here’s how to keep your soup perfect at every stage:

-- Make-Ahead: Chop your garlic, ginger, and shiitake mushrooms in advance to save time.
-You can also prepare and wash the bok choy a day before – just pat it dry to maintain its crispness.
+- Make Ahead: Chop the garlic, ginger, and mushrooms ahead to save time.
+You can also wash and prep the bok choy a day before — just pat it dry to keep it crisp.

-- Storage: Keep the soup in an airtight container in the fridge and enjoy it within 2-3 days to savor its freshness.
+- Storage: Keep the soup in an airtight container in the fridge for up to 3 days.

-- Reheat: Microwave the soup on medium for 1 minute, stir, then another minute until warm.
-Alternatively, reheat on the stovetop.
-The bok choy may lose some crispness, but the flavor will still be fantastic.
+- Reheating: Microwave on medium for 1 minute, stir, then heat for 1 more minute.
+Or reheat gently on the stovetop.
+The bok choy might soften slightly, but the flavor will still be great.

 FAQs